theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 It's not helpful to get to a win-win outcome.

 Imagine you are in a salary negotiation, and your interviewer asks you:
-_"What is the minimum amount of money you require to live on a monhtly basis?"._
+_"What is the minimum amount of money you require to live on a monthly basis?"._

 You can surely do all the math and come up with a value, but would you share that value?
 This question is very unfair - the answer gives a lot of power to the interviewer at your expense.